cancel

 Product Version EOL Date Rules

-Why do some EOL Dates look different for the same product?
+Why do some EOL Dates look different for the same product release?

 This is probably because a Service Pack or Subversion exists that has different EOL dates.
 To check the differences, add the PATCHLEVEL field from the Software Release table and VERSION and SUBVERSION fields from the Software Version table to your query to review and compare the detail.